Camphul/Trampoline/trampoline-notify/README.md

 Then you may want to configure some defaults such as the sender address(noreply@example.com for example).
 We have the following configurationProperties:

-- `trampoline.notify.email.enabled`: required to be `true` to create an email service bean.
 - `trampoline.notify.email.defaults.from`: address from which the emails are sent.
 - `trampoline.notify.email.defaults.template`: default (fallback) template to render.
 - `trampoline.notify.email.defaults.subject`: default (fallback) subject for emails.